ISFA’s competitions run in line with ISFA’s overarching aim of “delivering football enjoyment for boys and girls in the

 In the event of a clash of colours, the away team must change unless competing schools agree a mutual alternative.
 In the Final Tie, both teams must wear numbered shirts.
 In the event of a clash of colours in the Final Tie, ISFA will determine which school will be regarded as the “home” team.

 Teams may nominate three substitute players who may be used during the match.
 The names of the three nominated substitutes must be declared to the referee before the start of the match.
 In the Final Tie only, teams may nominate five substitute players, all of whom may be used.
 In all matches, the principle of “repeated” substitutes will be used.
 A player who has been substituted during a match then becomes a substitute and may, in turn, replace another player at any time, subject to the substitution being carried out in accordance with Law 3 of the Laws of the Game

-14. MATCH REPORT FORM: Masters in charge shall be responsible for completing accurately the Match Report Form, to be presented to the referee before the start of the match.
+Masters in charge shall be responsible for completing accurately the Match Report Form, to be presented to the referee before the start of the match.
 Any team giving inaccurate information will be liable to penalty including, in extreme cases, disqualification from the tournament.
 The referee shall enter the score, scorers and details of any disciplinary offences.
-The home school will then be responsible for returning the Form to ISFA.
+The home school will be responsible for returning the form to ISFA.

 a) The Referee will report to the Disciplinary Secretary all cautions and dismissals.

 b) Any player receiving two cautions during the competition will be suspended from the next match in ISFA competitions for which he/she is eligible to play.